Blog

 • Brush or comb

-Be sure you have a copy of your pet's medical and vaccination records handy too.
-They’ll be useful in case of an emergency, and some parks and campgrounds require this documentation.
+Be sure you have a copy of your dog's medical and vaccination records handy too.
+They’ll be useful in case of an emergency.
+Some parks and campgrounds require this documentation.

-Keep in mind that every dog and cat is different, so adjust your packing list accordingly.
-For example, small dogs or cats may do better with a carrier than a leash on hiking trails.
-If you plan to spend time on a boat, consider a lifejacket for your furry friend.
+Keep in mind that every dog is different, so adjust your packing list according to your pup’s specific needs.
+For example, puppies and small dogs may do better with a backpack carrier than a leash on hiking trails.
+If you plan to spend time on a boat, canoe, or paddleboard, consider a dog life jacket for your furry friend.

 Be Mindful of Other Guests

-Respect nature and fellow campers by practicing good outdoor etiquette with your pet.
+Respect nature and fellow campers by practicing good outdoor etiquette with your dog.

-• Keep your pet on a leash at all times except in designated off-leash areas
+• Keep your dog on a leash at all times (except in designated off-leash areas).

-• Maintain a safe distance from other pets, wild animals, and humans
+• Maintain a safe distance from other pets, humans, and wild animals.

-Even if your pet is trained, it’s still an animal.
+Even if your dog is well-trained, it’s still an animal.
 You never know how your furry friend will react in unfamiliar areas or emergency circumstances.

 Stick to a Consistent Diet

-Sudden changes in diet can disrupt your pet's digestive system, leading to gastrointestinal upset.
+Sudden changes in diet can disrupt your dog's digestive system, leading to gastrointestinal upset.
 Pack enough of their regular food to last the entire camping trip and avoid introducing new foods.

 Avoid Environmental Contaminants and Hazards